-Jeannie C Riley
+Jeannie C. Riley Biography

 Born Jeanne Carolyn Stephenson on October 19, 1945 in Stamford, Texas and raised in the small west-Texas town of Anson, Texas.
 The second daughter to Oscar and Nora Stephenson.
 Her father worked as an automobile mechanic and her mother was employed at the local hospital as a nurse.